pampatzoglou/articles/AI-Ready.md

 ## Measure the engine, not the exhaust

 And when they ask how you'll know it's working — do not say "PRs merged."
-That's the metric this series spent eight posts dismantling: it goes up and to the right while "humans who understand this system" goes quietly down, and the crossing point is where the incidents start.
+That's the metric this series spent nine posts dismantling: it goes up and to the right while "humans who understand this system" goes quietly down, and the crossing point is where the incidents start.
 Measure the engine instead.

 **Time to diagnose.** Not time to resolve — time to *understand*.
 When an incident hits, how long until someone can accurately say what's happening?
 If generated code is eroding comprehension, this number rises before anything else moves.
 It's your early warning for the two lines crossing.